-Monte Carlo Simulation vs Historical Backtesting: Which Should You Trust for Retirement Planning?
+Monte Carlo vs Historical Backtesting for Retirement

-Monte Carlo Simulation vs Historical Backtesting: Which Should You Trust for Retirement Planning?
+Monte Carlo vs Historical Backtesting for Retirement

 If you have spent any time researching retirement calculators, you have encountered two fundamentally different approaches: Monte Carlo simulation and historical backtesting.
 Both claim to answer the same question — will my money last? — but they arrive at the answer through completely different methods.